Poetographs:

 that chilly night in June

-was the Cathedral’s tower
+was the cathedral's tower

-beside a bright full moon.
+beneath a bright full moon.

 Whichever forces drew me